News Latest Information

 • Feeling like you can’t get all the stool out

-Most people don’t talk to their doctor about constipation – because they don’t like talking about it or prefer to treat it at home.
+Most people don’t talk to their doctor about constipation because it’s embarrassing or they prefer to treat it at home.
 That’s not a problem when constipation happens occasionally due to:

 • Changes in diet